Jabil (JBL)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Jabil’s ROIC has increased significantly over the last few years.
-This is a good sign, and we hope the company can keep improving.
+Over the last few years, Jabil’s ROIC averaged 3.7 percentage point increases each year.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 10. Balance Sheet Assessment